FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: Introduction

 \section{Introduction}

 Machine learning (ML) models are ubiquitously found in many aspects of our daily lives.
 Especially foundation models (FMs), have received extensive research interest and are today employed in various natural language processing (NLP) tasks, such as text summarization, text generation or information retrieval from large, unstructured text databases~\cite{hadi2023survey}.
 The astounding capabilities of FMs are believed to arise in part from their specific training process, in which the FMs are trained on a vast collection of text-based data available on the public internet.
 Through this approach, the model can learn the underlying foundational principles of the data.
 Thus, we refer to this training procedure as the foundation model approach.
-Leveraging this extracted information, the model can then address various unseen downstream tasks, i.e., zero-shot generalization~\cite{Bommasani2021Aug}.
+Leveraging this extracted information, the model can then address various unseen downstream tasks, i.e., is capable of zero-shot generalization~\cite{Bommasani2021Aug}.

 Despite their astonishing performance in NLP, FMs struggle to be applied to other domains, such as time series processing.
 NLP and time series processing are both sequence processing tasks, but with major differences.
-In particular, a token in NLP carries substantially more information than an individual data point in time series.
-Furthermore, time series data can be multivariate and vary strongly within and especially across domains, e.g., the electrical power consumption of a city may look entirely differently than a stock price.
+In particular, a token in NLP carries substantially more information than an individual time series data point.
+Furthermore, time series data can be multivariate and vary strongly within and across domains, e.g., the electrical power consumption of a city may look entirely differently than a stock price.

-Therefore, other model capabilities compared to the NLP domain are required, which resulted in different model architectures to emerge as state-of-the-art (SOTA).
-For example, while FMs for NLP have so far undoubtedly been dominated by the transformer architecture, the same architecture is performing poorly in time series tasks~\cite{Zeng2022May}.
-Researchers have uncovered better architectures, based on linear layers that mix over time and features~\cite{chen2023tsmixer, Ekambaram2023} in an alternating manner.
-More recently, state space models (SSMs)~\cite{gu2021combining} have emerged as viable alternatives that currently represent the SOTA in several time series tasks.
+Therefore, compared to the NLP domain, other model capabilities are required, which resulted in different model architectures to emerge as state-of-the-art (SOTA).
+For example, while FMs for NLP have become dominated by the transformer architecture, the same architecture is performing poorly in time series tasks~\cite{Zeng2022May}.
+Researchers uncovered better architectures based on linear layers that mix over time and features~\cite{chen2023tsmixer, Ekambaram2023} in an alternating manner.
+Recently, state space models (SSMs)~\cite{gu2021combining} have emerged as viable alternatives with SOTA results in several time series tasks.